AdobeDocs/commerce-operations.en/help/performance/application-server.md

 Complete the following tasks before deploying Application Server on Cloud Pro:

 1. Confirm that Adobe Commerce is installed on Commerce Cloud using Cloud Template version 2.4.7 or higher.
-2. Ensure that all your Commerce customizations and extensions are compatible with Application Server.
+1. Ensure that all your Commerce customizations and extensions are compatible with Application Server.
-3. Clone your Commerce Cloud project.
+1. Clone your Commerce Cloud project.
-4. Adjust settings in the 'application-server/nginx.conf.sample' file if necessary.
+1. Adjust settings in the 'application-server/nginx.conf.sample' file if necessary.
-5. Comment out active 'web' section in `project_root/.magento.app.yaml` file entirely.
+1. Comment out the active 'web' section in `project_root/.magento.app.yaml` file entirely.
-6. Uncomment following 'web' section configuration in `project_root/.magento.app.yaml` file that includes the Application Server start command.
+1. Uncomment the following 'web' section configuration in the `project_root/.magento.app.yaml` file that includes the Application Server start command.

    ```yaml
    web: